TarasIT/event-planner/README.md

 ## Description

-The Event Planner Next.js app is a TypeScript-based application that enables users to seamlessly create, manage, and edit events with detailed descriptions.
-The app offers a user-friendly interface for organizing events across various categories such as Art, Music, Business, Conference, Workshop, Party, Sport, and All.
+The Event Planner Next.js app is a TypeScript-based application that enables users to seamlessly create events with detailed descriptions.
+It provides powerful features of editing, searching, sorting, filtration and deletion of them.
+The app offers easly and secure authentication process.
+You can meet a user-friendly interface for organizing events across various categories such as Art, Music, Business, Conference, Workshop, Party, Sport, and All.

 ## Features

+1. User authentication: Before interacting with the app, users should pass an authentication process by filling specific forms (signup/login) with email verification, or easly do it by Google Auth.

+2. Reset password: User can easly reset a password if forgot, or change it inside the app.

-1. Create Events: Users can easily create new events by providing detailed descriptions and specifying relevant details.
+3. Create Events: Users can easily create new events by providing detailed descriptions and specifying relevant details.

-2. Manage and Edit Events: The app allows users to efficiently manage and edit their events, ensuring flexibility and ease of use.
+4. Manage and Edit Events: The app allows users to efficiently manage and edit their events, ensuring flexibility and ease of use.

-3. Filter by Categories: Events can be filtered based on predefined categories, including Art, Music, Business, Conference, Workshop, Party, Sport, and All.
+5. Filter by Categories: Events can be filtered based on predefined categories, including Art, Music, Business, Conference, Workshop, Party, Sport, and All.
 This feature helps users find events that align with their interests.

-4. Sort Events: Users can sort events based on different criteria such as date, name, and priority, enabling efficient organization and retrieval of information.
+6. Sort Events: Users can sort events based on different criteria such as date, name, and priority, enabling efficient organization and retrieval of information.

-5. Search by Keyword: The app includes a powerful search functionality that allows users to find specific events by entering keywords, making it easy to locate relevant information.
+7. Search by Keyword: The app includes a powerful search functionality that allows users to find specific events by entering keywords, making it easy to locate relevant information.

 ## Technologies Used